DRIaDD/handbook/applyingforgrants.md

 ## The interview

-If your application process involves an interview, it's always helpful to arrange a MOC interview to get prepared (for example, two weeks in advance).
+If your application process involves an interview, it's always helpful to arrange a mock interview to get prepared (for example, two weeks in advance).
 You may wish to discuss this possibility with your current line manager or in the [OU Careers Services](https://www.careers.ox.ac.uk/mock-interviews).
 Below we present some options of questions that may arise.

 * Tell us about why this project is important?
 * What work have you done in this area previously?